This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Put the money towards whatever you are saving for.

-Stop using the dryer
+Stop using the dryer and start saving money

 We have a three story house and the woodstove is on the main floor.
 I bought a couple of these folding drying racks and I set them up when I need them.